Is ARMO Broker legit?

 Annual financial statements on website

 ARMO Broker doesn't publish annual financial statements.
 These are sort of financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.
-Not having these exposed to the public doesn't necessarily mean that a broker is not reliable or legit, it's just a factor that we should take into account when choosing where to invest or trade.
+Not having these exposed to the public doesn't necessarily mean that a broker is not legit, it's just a factor that we should take into account when choosing where to invest or trade.

 Mobile two-step authentication